History of Mattie Freeland Park

-With a level multi-use playing field, a picnic and grilling area, and a community-led art installation, the neighborhood is about to have an official park that serves the needs of the community and represents Ms. Mattie’s legacy!
+With a level multi-use playing field, a picnic and grilling area, and a community-led art installation, the neighborhood now has an official park that serves the needs of the community and represents Ms. Mattie’s legacy!

 - 2008: Lot clean up began

 - 2015: Conceptual park plan created through Park Pride’s Park Visioning Program

 - February 2020: Demolition of abandoned apartment building on site

 - March 2020: Site preparation and clean up